Yves Jégo

 Yves Jégo ([iv ʒeɡo]; born 17 April 1961) is a French former politician.
-He was député for the third constituency of Seine-et-Marne in the National Assembly from 2002 to 2018, Mayor of Montereau-Fault-Yonne since 1995, and president of the Communauté de communes des Deux Fleuves.
+He served as a member of the National Assembly for the third constituency of Seine-et-Marne from 2002 to 2018, as Mayor of Montereau-Fault-Yonne from 1995 to 2017, and as president of the Communauté de communes des Deux Fleuves.

 He was the general delegate of the Union of Democrats and Independents, from the party's creation in October 2012.
 He was also vice president of the Radical Party.
 Jégo was the spokesman for the Union for a Popular Movement, when that party was ruling.
 He is also founder and president of a local party Mieux Vivre Ensemble (MVE), formerly known as Mouvement des Seine-et-Marnais (MdSM).

 Jégo was appointed Secretary of State for Overseas in the government of François Fillon on 18 March 2008.
 He was therefore the Minister in charge of French Oversea territories during the 2009 French Caribbean protests and general strikes against high living costs and particularly the costs of food and fuel.
 As he undertook the dismantling of monopolies, his role was the subject of controversy.
 He was replaced by Marie-Luce Penchard on 23 June 2009 and was not given another portfolio.

 He announced in June 2018 that he would retire from politics and as a deputy in mid-July 2018.
 As of early 2023, he is the executive director (Délégué Général) of the Avec financial group, which is under investigation for alleged illegal asset stripping.